grow-graphics/gd/Readme.md

 ## Performance

-No serious profiling has been completed, however all Go -> Godot calls are optimised in a way to avoid almost all allocations.
+No profiling has been completed, however all Go -> Godot calls are optimised in a way to avoid almost all allocations.
 Allocations are currently unavoidable for all Godot -> Go script calls (but not for virtual overrides, which are essentially allocation free).